molikto/mlang/README.md

 [![Join the chat at https://gitter.im/mlang-discuess/community](https://badges.gitter.im/mlang-discuess/community.svg)](https://gitter.im/mlang-discuess/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-* next...
-NOW!
-    * is my implementation of unification correct?
-       * why unification result doesn't needs to be type checked or am I wrong?
-    * fix the problem of reading back inductive definitions: they rarely do the thing you want. so maybe only allow inductive at top level
-    * understand how the more complicated part of a cubical theory implemented

 * roadmap
     * **DONE** totally unsafe MLTT basics
         * function types with eta, record types with eta, inductive types (structural)